 Tenure-track faculty positions at Lehigh include the ranks of instructor, assistant professor, associate professor, and professor.
 Please see below for brief descriptions of these positions.

 Following initial discussions with their Dean, receiving departments may choose one of the following strategies to evaluate a faculty partner/ spouse for a tenure-track position.
-1) When the receiving department decides that the faculty partner/ spouse is an excellent candidate for a planned hire, the receiving department may initiate an evaluation process that will include a full interview of the partner/ spouse.
+1) When the receiving department decides that the faculty partner/ spouse is an excellent candidate for a planned hire typically of the time frame of over the next three years, the receiving department may initiate an evaluation process that will include a full interview of the partner/ spouse.
 2) Alternatively, the receiving department may recommend a national search for the planned hire earlier than specified in the college plan.

 Bridge funding may be available in both cases: 1) with the receiving department's recommendation to hire the faculty partner/ spouse after the full interview process; or 2) to create a one-year Visiting Professor position (see below under non-tenure-track positions) and to expedite tenure-track hiring through a national search.
 For example, if the receiving department expects an opening in two years, in a field for which a faculty partner/ spouse is an excellent candidate, bridge funding may be available for 1) hiring for the tenure-track position after the full interview process; or 2) a Visiting Professorship for one year and moving up the national search.